Spinal Stenosis Treatment in Bergen County, NJ

 1. Spinal decompression therapy

-Mechanical spinal decompression uses precisely controlled traction to gently stretch the spine, creating negative pressure that can pull bulging or herniated disc material away from compressed nerves.
+Mechanical spinal decompression therapy uses precisely controlled traction to gently stretch the spine, creating negative pressure that can pull bulging or herniated disc material away from compressed nerves.
 For lumbar stenosis with disc involvement, decompression therapy often delivers meaningful symptom relief over a course of sessions.
 We use protocols matched to your specific findings — not a one-size-fits-all package.

 2. Physical therapy and targeted exercise